pengyuandu/testcase/README.md

 2. I haven't completed the implementation of FDM in the new testbed.
 The code should be in the file "**.py".
 I referred to previous code.
 However, There are some problems about the previous implementation of FDM.
 It cannot computes the right results in these testcases, I think we need to modify the code.

-3. There are some bugs of Minints and MPTCP.
+3. There are some bugs of Mininets and MPTCP-linux-kernel.
 Although We can solve them using some strange methods and they will not influence the results, Ceili and Jae may be confused about our operations.